abbs-coding/example-python-research-package/docs/how-to-write-a-readme.md

 ## Common mistakes

-- **No installation instructions** — Users should not have to guess how to run your code.
+- **No installation instructions**: Users should not have to guess how to run your code.

-- **Too much explanation at the top** — Long introductions often prevent users from reaching the useful parts.
+- **Too much explanation at the top**: Long introductions often prevent users from reaching the useful parts.

-- **Mixing tutorial and reference** — A README should show how to use the project, not teach everything about it.
+- **Mixing tutorial and reference**: A README should show how to use the project, not teach everything about it.

 ## Using this repository as an example